 Mr. Strimling’s education includes Masters Degrees in Engineering and Management from MIT’s Sloan School of Management, and an undergraduate degree in Mechanical Engineering from Northeastern University.
 Mr. Strimling is a graduate of General Electric’s Engineering Development Program, and has served on the boards of SMTP (NASDAQ: SMTP), American Biomass Corporation, the Biomass Thermal Energy Council, The Alliance for Green Heat, SunPower Corporation, and was a governor’s appointee to New Hampshire’s Economic Strategy Commission.

-David Fanger has 30 years semiconductor experience with roles in strategic supply chain management, operations, process and yield engineering, forecast modeling, new business enablement, operations, technology transfer and technology development.
+David Fanger has deep experience with roles in strategic supply chain management, operations, acquisition strategy, new business enablement, technology transfer and technology development.

 As the manager of a supply demand alignment team he implemented a Lean organizational cultural transformation, and owned a planning analytics team that was responsible for the monthly planning reset cycle, the Office Lean transformation of a 750 person organization, and the improvement of analytics/visualizations in the operations group.
 Prior roles included analytical lab, metallization engineering, lithography, process integration, process technology transfer, and chair of an international manufacturing conference.

 Mr. Fanger is a graduate of the Massachusetts Institute of Technology and the Sloan School of Management with Masters degrees in both Engineering and Management.

 Mike Farina brings decades of experience with start up, growth and turnaround ventures in the Technology, Commercial & Industrial, Information Services and Communications industry segments, including significant M&A and integration experience.